 5 Min Read

 If you look around online, you'll find there's absolutely no consensus about how much it costs to finish a basement.
-My advice: don't worry about the national average.
-The basement remodel costs in Southern California aren't really relevant if you live in Iowa, and vice versa.
+My advice: don't worry about the national average or the cost per square foot or per linear foot of basement wall.
+What's more, the basement remodel costs in Southern California aren't really relevant if you live in Iowa, and vice versa.

-Of course, these are ballpark figures.
-As with all home projects, exact basement finishing costs depend on the details.
-Your costs could fall above or below the average.
+Of course, these are ballpark figures, meaning most basement finishing projects fall within this general range, but not all projects.
+As with all such estimates, exact basement finishing costs depend on the details.
+Your project cost could fall above or below the average.
 But if you're dreaming about turning your dark, damp basement that's filled with spiders into a gorgeous extension of your home's livable space, my hope is that this article will help you understand the potential costs and what a remodel may mean for your home's value.

 What Should My Basement Finishing Budget Be?

-When determining whether to move forward with a basement finishing project (or any remodeling project, for that matter), most people start by setting a budget.
+When determining whether to move forward with a basement finishing project (or any remodeling project, for that matter), most people start by looking at average costs and setting a budget.
 It's natural to gravitate to "what can we afford?"
 But before tackling that, I suggest considering a few questions that can give you a more holistic perspective on your budget.

 In the next few sections, I'll go through each of these topics and how they factor into your basement finishing cost.